JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2021-12-10-bert_hi_en_ner_hi.md

 ## Description

-This model was imported from Hugging Face to carry out Name Entity Recognition with mixed Hindi-English texts.
-This model is trained using the LinCE repository.
+This model was imported from Hugging Face to carry out Name Entity Recognition with mixed Hindi-English texts, provided by the LinCE repository.

 ## Predicted Entities